OpenST/ost-wallet-sdk-android/README.md

 For quick and easy integration with SDK, developers can use built-in user interface components which are configurable and support content and theme customization.
 All OstWalletSdkUI workflows return workflow-id.
 The application can subscribe to the events of the workflow using the workflow-id.
 Please refer [OstWalletUI](./documentation/OstWalletUI.md).

 ## Certificate Public Key Pinning
-Application can do certificate public key pinning with the help of OstSdk.
+App can do certificate public key pinning with the help of OstSdk.
-Application can leverage TrustKit used by OstSdk for certificate pinning.</br>
+App can leverage TrustKit(Part of OstSdk)for certificate pinning.</br>
-OstSdk exposes TrustKit library apis, So application does not have add TrustKit dependency separately.</br>
+OstSdk exposes TrustKit library apis, So app does not have add TrustKit dependency separately.</br>
 **Note** Application have to make sure they initialize TrustKit before OstSdk initialization.

 ### TrustKit usage
 Deploying SSL pinning in the App requires initializing TrustKit with a pinning policy (domains, pins, and additional settings).
 The policy is wrapped in the official [Android N Network Security Configuration](https://developer.android.com/training/articles/security-config.html) </br>

-App have to define a security config file having pinning policy of itself and of OstSdk as well.
+App have to define its pinning policy in *network_security_config* file and should also add pinning policy of OstSdk.
 Please add the below file with you app pinning policy in **Application Pinning Policy** section.
 ```xml
 <!-- res/xml/network_security_config.xml -->